rohitkadhe/shopify2020Challenge/README.md

 # Client Application

 - Open a terminal window in the client directory and run 'npm i' followed by 'npm start'
-- A browser window should open if not navigate to the url in the terminal to see the UI
+- A browser window should open if not navigate to the url in the terminal to view the UI

 # Server Application